 One has to ask, why was this issue not resolved?
 The Great Migration team postulated in a manner that has arguable points.

-In 2014, Chimper Jones found records posted on-line from Sherborne, Dorset.
+In 2014, Chimper Cook found records posted on-line from Sherborne, Dorset.
 In these, there are baptismal records, marriage records, Wills and more.

 Briefly, a marriage record for Thomas Gardner and Margaret Frier is at Sherborne.
 Too, baptismal records for boys with the right names are found.
 The records for baptisms for the family stop which could indicate that the family moved.